 Side effects reported by some include soreness at the injection site, fatigue and occasionally a low-grade fever— all of which have been previously reported with other vaccines.
 While side effects are fairly common, especially after the second dose, they are mild and tend to disappear within a day or two.

-If I have had known reactions to other vaccines in the past, should I avoid taking the vaccine for COVID-19?
+If I have had a known reaction to other vaccines in the past, should I avoid taking the vaccine for COVID-19?

 Is the vaccine safe for my child?

 The Pfizer vaccine is currently authorized for use in people aged 12 years and older.
-Both Moderna and Jansen (Johnson and Johnson) are authorized for use in people age 18 and older.
-The Pfizer vaccines has been recently approved for children 12 to 15.
+Both Moderna and Janssen (Johnson and Johnson) are authorized for use in people age 18 and older.
 Trials in children are ongoing.
-Hopefully, by the end of 2021, we will have a vaccine available for children.

 Can I be tested for coronavirus for free at Campus Health Center?

 The Campus Health Center will bill insurance for COVID-19 testing.
 If insurance does not cover the testing or if a patient does not have insurance, there is no out-of-pocket cost.
 Patients who are exhibiting symptoms may need to be seen by a provider for a full office visit.
 Every student receives one free visit at CHC per semester.
 If you need to be seen by the provider to evaluate these symptoms, we will bill insurance for your office visit.